one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

     - Be sure to use the same version
   - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBook Air 7,2 profile
     - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this
-  - The DSDT/SSDTs are made from version 4.11.2 of MrChromebox's firmware (other versions may work but YMMV)
+  - The DSDT/SSDTs are made from version 4.11.2 of MrChromebox's firmware
+      - This will NOT work with newer versions.
+I will try to update for 4.12 when I can.
   - Keyboard backlight is controlled with left ctrl + alt + brightness keys (F6/F7).
 There are 7 stages, including off

 ### What's Working: